|Follow Naturenet on Twitter|

 • Media experience (e.g. writing press releases) and simple graphic design.

 • Some experience of supervising others, e.g. volunteers, contractors or students.

-There are also two particular assets that, if you have them, you should flaunt: a clean, recent DBS check, and a driving license that allows you to tow a trailer.
+There are also two particular assets that, if you have them, you should flaunt: a clean, recent DBS check, and a driving license that allows you to tow a heavy trailer.
 Most new graduates won't have either of these, so if you have, for most typical ranger posts you're already ahead of the field.
 The reason they could be important is that it costs your prospective employer time and effort to get them, and until they do you may not be able to do all the work of the job.

 Some jobs will need particular skills or experience, and many will need a different balance of some or all of the above.

 Just to make things even more confusing, in the UK job titles in the countryside industry are far from standard.
 A job called 'Ranger' can vary from a basic estate worker with no qualifications or experience, to a senior officer in charge of multi-million pound projects.
-Even the Queen (yes, really) has 'Ranger' as one of her titles - I think it's something to do with Epping Forest.
+Even the King (yes, really) has 'Ranger' as one of his titles - I think it's something to do with Epping Forest.
 So the only real answer is to look at a few adverts and job descriptions for posts you would like to be in and compare them to your own CV.
 Download application packs to have a look at them even if you don't think you'll apply for the job - then assess what comes back and see if you fall short.
 You might even be able to persuade a few countryside workers to show you their own job descriptions.

 What you don't needDo not confuse 'countryside management' with 'environmental activism'.Here are some things you can forget - I'm fed up of reading about them: